neilsimon/nd009t-capstone/doc/Report.md

 Thus the actual cumulative return, if following this strategy of trading recommended by the predicted values, is:
 $$c\_return_{recommended}=(1 + order_1 * return_1) * (1 + order_2 * return_2) * ... $$

-Thus we can compare the return that following the recommended system would give us, the return that simply holding gold would (simply the market return) and a fair random coin (an average cumulative return of 1).
+Thus we can compare the return that following the recommended system would give us, the return that simply buying/holding gold would (the market return) and a fair random coin (an average cumulative return of 1).
 For comparing returns, it makes most sense to consider the market as the baseline and view the relative cumulative return of the recommendation system:

 $$r\_return_{recommended}=\frac{c\_return_{recommended}}{c\_return}$$